wnebyte/fx-console/README.md

 - [Licence](#licence)

 ## About
-This project contains a javafx class which  is made to look and behave like a standard console.
-Both the console itself, and any text that is appended to it can be styled using css.
+This project contains a javafx class which  is made to look and behave like a standard console.<br> Both the console itself, and any text appended to it can be styled using css.

 ## Sample
 ### #1
-This sample demonstrates the initialization of a console that has no styles applied, no prefix, and echoes all input.
+This sample demonstrates the initialization of a console that has no styles applied, no prefix,<br> and echoes all input.

     class Sample extends Application {